-Occasionally, weather or other emergency-related conditions may prevent safe operating of the CDC.
-In these situations, the CEO of St. Joseph Children's Home will determine if the center needs to open on a delayed schedule, close earlier than scheduled, or close for the day.
+In the event that weather or another emergency prevents safe operating of the CDC, the CEO of St. Joseph Children's Home will determine if the center needs to open on a delayed schedule, close early, or close for the day.
 The center makes every effort to be open as scheduled.
-If changes to the schedule are deemed necessary, the Director makes every effort to notify families by 6 a.m. of a delayed schedule or closing, and by 2 p.m. of an early closure.
-The center will use the Brightwheel app to communicate weather or emergency related closings and delays.
+If changes to the schedule are necessary, the Director makes every effort to notify families, via the Brightwheel app, by 6 a.m. of a delayed schedule or closing, and by 2 p.m. of an early closure.
+St. Joe's CDC makes an independent decision.
+We do NOT follow JCPS.